DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_movetask.md - moves a task to a new position
 - api/gantt_open.md - opens the branch with the specified id
 - api/gantt_parse.md - loads data from a client-side resource
-- api/gantt_plugins.md - activates specified extensions
+- api/gantt_plugins.md - activates the specified extensions
 - api/gantt_posfromdate.md - gets the relative horizontal position of the specified date in the chart area
 - api/gantt_redo.md - applies the reverted changes to the gantt once again
 - api/gantt_refreshdata.md - refreshes data in the Gantt chart